 How to Make Vanilla Cake From Scratch

 Don’t over-mix the batter and make sure to let the liquid mixture cool slightly before adding the eggs.
-Scroll to the recipe card at bottom of the post for full detailed instructions.
+Below is a quick recipe overview, but please scroll to the recipe card at the bottom of this post for full instructions.

 Chef’s Tips